 Worried that your local store might be out of something you want?
 Someone on Amazon might have it and would be willing to sell it to you, or Amazon itself might have one.
 The website shows you prices and stock levels for different versions of a wide variety of items.

 2. Enjoy the convenience of straight-to-door courier delivery of orders.

 Can't make it out to the store, or don't want to spend the time and gas money to do so?
 Orders are delivered straight to your door with common courier services such as U.P.S. and FedEx, which you can easily track.
 Some of its content can even be put straight onto your computer!

 3. Trade in your used items for store credit.

 If you have stuff lying around the house that you don't want anymore, send it to Amazon!
 They'll give you store credit so that you can buy what you really want or need.

 4. Wish Lists keep track of your must-have or want-to-have items, so you can always monitor prices and availability.

 Got your eye on an item, but can't afford it right now?
 Or is there an item that you buy all the time and don't want to have to keep searching for it every time you want to buy it?
 Add an item to a Wish List and keep track of it!

-In the rest of our Amazon course, we'll show you how to set up an Amazon account and start buying!
-This includes tricks like how to search for items on Amazon, how to track an order, and how to put together a Wish List.
-We'll also go over things like how to return Amazon orders that you have an issue with, as well as how to trade in items to Amazon for store credit.
-Take some of the legwork -- and guesswork -- out of shopping by joining Amazon today!
+In the rest of our Amazon course, we'll show you how to set up an account and how to start making purchases!
+This includes tricks like how to search for items, how to track an order, and how to put together an Amazon Wish List.
+We'll also go over things like how to return orders that you have an issue with, as well as how to trade in items for store credit.
+Take some of the legwork — and guesswork — out of shopping by joining Amazon today!